-Homemade Apple Dumplings with puff pastry is the easiest apple dumpling recipe you can make and a delicious dessert that anyone can make with just a few simple ingredients.
+These easy apple dumplings make a great Fall dessert and most importantly, they taste amazing.
 The only real work involved in this recipe for apple dumplings is peeling and coring your apples and the rest is just assembly.

-This apples with puff pastry recipe is a great dessert that makes use of frozen puff pastry sheets which I love working with.
-I have many puff pastry recipes, like my calzones , baked brie en croute and my pear frangipane tart because frozen puff pastry is very forgiving and the final result is always beautiful.
+This is a great dessert that makes use of frozen puff pastry sheets which I love working with.
+I have many puff pastry recipes, like my ham and cheese calzones, baked brie en route , and my pear tart because frozen puff pastry is very forgiving and the final result is always beautiful.

 The ingredients in this apple with puff pastry recipe are very few.
 This is a really classic Italian recipe that is all about simplicity.